ga-zelle/APS-what-if/README.md

-This branch is still under development.
-The new software is fairly stable but the documentation is still in flux.
+This branch is frozen and all development takes place in the latest dev branch.
 Major updates:
 - include the autoISF2.2.8.1 capabilities
 - reorganise the user documentation